Description

 Which means for our asset as example:

-• The maximum reduction from previous high over 5 years of SBA Communications is -50.8 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• The maximum drop from peak to valley over 5 years of SBA Communications is -50.8 days, which is smaller, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

 MaxDuration: